mkruisbrink/mkruisbrink.github.io/_posts/2022-08-09-rstudio-introduction.md

 ---
-#layout: post
-title: An Introduction to RStudio
+title: "An Introduction to RStudio"
-subtitle: Getting started with R and RStudio
-excerpt: "Introduction to familiarize you with the very basics of RStudio itself as a complete beginner."
+excerpt: "Introduction to familiarize you with the very basics of RStudio itself as a complete beginner"
 header:
   overlay_image: /assets/images/midjourney-optimised/posts-rstudio-programming-installation-optimised.jpg
 category:
   - R(Studio)
 ---

 ## Introduction